 - Targeted or Customized Type

-This is one of the commonly used formats for resume.
-You start with the career history, listing the most recent job and use reverse chronological order to describe your experience.
+This is one of the commonly used formats for resumes.
+You start with the career history, listing the most recent job, and use reverse chronological order to describe your experience.
 This type is preferred because the recruiters and employers can get an easy overview of your work life and competence.